Michael Carritt: Spying in India

 Michael Carritt was again promoted within the ranks of the British colonial government, being made the Under Secretary to the Chief Secretary in the Political and Appointments Department.
 This department was responsible for decoding and coding classified sent between Delhi and London, with the intention of monitoring for political subversion against the British Empire and looking for political suspects.
 Michael Carritt used this position to warn anti-colonial activists when their cover had been blown or if any information about themselves had been compromised.

 One of Michael Carritt's main political contacts within the Indian communist movement was PC Joshi, the leader of the Indian Communist Party.
 Joshi moved into Michael Carritt's home which he used as a safe house, and Joshi often posed as Carritt's "personal bodyguard" to hide his true identity as a communist revolutionary.
 Using diplomatic channels, Michael Carritt was able to import into India large quantities of banned nationalist literature, and became an associate of Indian communist A.K.
 (Ajoy)Ghosh.
-In 1938 Michael resigned this role as a double-agent for Indian communists, fearing that he would soon be caught and believing there was not much more he could contribute, and left the Indian Civil Service in 1939.
+In 1938 Michael resigned this role as an agent for Indian communists, fearing that he would soon be caught and believing there was not much more he could contribute, and left the Indian Civil Service in 1939.